- Check out hip neighborhoods in Europe's fastest-growing capital

 - Hike Mt.
 Sandviken (2.5 hours): This hike heads to Mt.
 Sandviken, one of the seven mountains surrounding Bergen, including a visit to Stoltzekliven—a local favorite consisting of 900 steps built by sherpas from Nepal.
 This trail is home to the steepest race in the world and features spectacular views from the top!

 The rest of the day is yours to continue exploring the city on your own.
-If you get a 24-Hour Bergen Card, that will allow you free bus travel and free admittance to most museums (as well as other attractions), so take advantage!
+Consider picking up a 24-Hour Bergen Card, that will allow you free bus travel and free admittance to most museums (as well as other attractions).

 Day 10: Ferry to Flåm - Train to Oslo